openalea/openalea/core/README.txt

 OpenAlea.Core is able to :
    - Discover and manage packages and logical components
-   - Build and evaluate dataflow
+   - Build and evaluate dataflows
    - Generate final applications

 It doesn't include any GUI interface (See OpenAlea.Visualea for that).